 Best hostel in Amed – Bali Fab Dive Center

 This hostel is just a short walk from the beach.
 It’s perfect for divers and wannabe divers as they offer courses and daily diving trips.
-They have both private and dorm rooms available for a very reasonable price.
+They have both private and dorm rooms available for a very reasonable price – if you’re after Bali budget accommodation give this one a chance.
 Although they don’t offer free breakfast, there’s a restaurant next door with delicious, cheap fare.

 Best hotel in Amed – Coral View Villas

 This is a great spot for guests eager for snorkeling.
 It’s located right on the ocean with a coral reef in front of the hotel so you don’t even have to commute!
 They also have a restaurant on site and a games room for younger guests.
 It’s perfect for a romantic or family vacation in Amed.

 This villa has an incredible ocean view and can sleep up to 4 people.
 It’s perfect for a family or a couple who prefer a bit more space.
 Breakfast is served every morning on the terrace.
 Everything is fresh and new as it was completed in January 2017.
 Let the serenity of Amed wash over you as you enjoy your view of the volcano.

 – Grab a snorkel mask and take yourself snorkeling

 – Charter one of the many fishing outriggers to take you out on a day trip to other snorkeling spots

 – Join a diving trip with one of the many shops along the coast